ghaskins/riak_wiki/README.md

    	`git push origin publish`

-After you merge your changes into publish and push them back to the repo, the post-receive hook will fire and wiki.basho.com should be upddate within several minutes.
+After you merge your changes into publish and push them back to the repo, the post-receive hook will fire and wiki.basho.com should be updated within several minutes.